 overcloud_dib_build_host_images Whether to build host disk images with DIB directly instead of through Bifrost.
 Setting it to true disables Bifrost image build and allows images to be built with the kayobe overcloud host image build command.
-Default value is true since the Zed release.
+Default value is false, except on Rocky where it is true.
+This will change in a future release.